ThoenigAdrian/NeuralNetworksCudaTutorial/Part 2 - Linear Layer/README.md

 }
 ```

+# Boilerplate

+The rest of main function code is pretty much the same as for Part 1.
+Just for completeness sake i am going to include it once more.
+The following tutorials i am won't include it anymore since it's always the same.

 ## 1. CPU Buffers

 The first thing we are going to do is to create all the needed buffers.